FrankGuglielmo/Cs245_Assignment1/README.md

 (To see code view BetterMerge2.java file)

+Graph for Requirement 4 is in same link

 In this algorithm, I was able to utilize the same merge function as I did in MergeSort, as the function for merging two arrays into one was pretty efficient and the most self-explanatory.
 However, the main challenge came in when deciphering where in the array should I create the